MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 # Express

-HTTP is the language of the web, and a web server is basically a machine that can receive an HTTP _request_ and return an HTTP _response_.
-(We'll learn more about HTTP in Part 4.)
+HTTP is the language of the web, and a web server is basically a machine that can receive an HTTP _request_ and return an HTTP _response_ (we'll learn more about HTTP in Part 4).
 What happens between receiving the request and sending the response can be dead simple or insanely complicated – it all depends on the situation.
 A very simple web server might only return static HTML files, and in that simple case Node.js would be good enough to develop your whole web server.
 But, as we start to add more complex functions like writing to a database, logging users in and out, writing posts, etc... we'll need some more powerful tools...

 <!-- TODO: explain static html in info box, and italicize -->